lukebielawski/lukebielawski.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a (rising third year) math and physics student at the University of Illinois.
 I am interested in probability theory, differential geometry, and theoretical physics.
-I am interested in pursuing graduate studies.
-I am currently an REU student at the University of Maryland TREND program under Jeffrey Kuan and Konstantina Trivisa studying flocking models (Quorum Sensing and Cucker-Smale) by analyzing PDEs.
+I am currently participating in an REU at the University of Maryland TREND program under Jeffrey Kuan and Konstantina Trivisa studying flocking models (Quorum Sensing and Cucker-Smale) by analyzing PDEs.

-Link to your favorite [subreddit](http://reddit.com).

-Put your address / P.O. box / other info right below your picture.
+# Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.